 Ultimately, the focus of PaTTAN's work is on building the capacity of LEAs and service providers to promote effective instructional practices for students with disabilities.
-In order to do this, PaTTAN provides technical assistance and professional development that is framed by Pennsylvania's Standards Aligned System.
+To do this, PaTTAN provides technical assistance and professional development that is framed by Pennsylvania's Standards Aligned System.